 ENGL2110.
-Writing back (6 credits)

-'Writing Back: Post-Colonial Re-writings of the Canon' is a course that examines the strategy employed by some post-colonial literary texts of re-writing 'canonical' literary texts to expose their literary, cultural and ideological assumptions.
+Writing back (6 credits) 'Writing Back: Post-Colonial Re-writings of the Canon' is a course that examines the strategy employed by some post-colonial literary texts of re-writing 'canonical' literary texts to expose their literary, cultural and ideological assumptions.
 The course investigates the ways in which such texts resist the imposed cultural assumptions of English literature.
 Assessment: 100% coursework.

-ENGL2111.
-Seeing Australia (6 credits) 'Seeing Australia' is a course that examines the way Australia has been 'seen' over the last two centuries, in art and literature.
-In investigating the way Australia has historically been depicted and understood, students will discover how Australia has come to exist in the mind of its own people and those from other countries.
-Australia is therefore seen as the subject of many culturally disparate 'ways of seeing'.
-We begin the process by analysing the concept of 'seeing' itself.
-'Seeing' stands for many different ways of knowing and representing and these will be explored in a range of texts: written texts in poetic and narrative form, and visual texts of various kinds.
 ENGL2112.
 An introduction to the history of English (6 credits) This introductory seminar will acquaint students with the main historical periods of the English language (Old English, Middle English, Early Modern English) and theoretical and methodological problems and approaches in studying these varieties.
 Through the use of various media apart from academic literature (video, audio presentations, online sources, computer corpora), the seminar will offer students various modes of learning about the history of English, language change, and linguistic theory.
 Assessment: 100% coursework.